National Share-a-Story Month

 Further resources:

-• Visit our Access to Authors section to find more online author events and organisations that can help you arrange an author visit to your school.
+- Visit our Access to Authors section for a list of organisations that can help you arrange an in-school author visit to help you celebrate National Share a Story Month.

-• Run a Readathon sponsored read as part of your National Share-a-Story Month and raise money to provide books for children in hospital as well as for your own library.
+- Run a Readathon sponsored read as part of your National Share-a-Story Month celebrations and raise money to provide books for children in hospital as well as for your own library.

-• Encourage young readers to post reviews of books they have read and recommend them to their peers on the Toppsta book review site.
+- Encourage young readers to post reviews of books they have read to recommend them to their peers on the Toppsta book review site.

-• Check out these ideas and activities to encourage reading for pleasure from the National Literacy Trust and the School Library Association.
+- Check out these ideas and resources to encourage reading for pleasure from the National Literacy Trust and the School Library Association.

-• Explore the latest Reading for Pleasure pedagogy and find examples of practice from teachers around the country on the OU Reading for Pleasure website.
+- Explore the latest research on how to promote Reading for Pleasure and find examples of practice from teachers around the country on the OU Reading for Pleasure website.

 Visit the resource